EJEmmett/functimer/README.md

 ```

 ### Tests
-Run `pytest` in the root directory of the repo.
+Run `tox` in the root directory of the repo.

 ### License
 MIT